 SQLBackupAndFTP creates standard *.bak files when it runs locally on the same computer where SQL Server is.
 For remote SQL Server computer backups SQLBackupAndFTP creates backup script files (*.sql).
 Whenever possible, you should always opt for *.bak backups against *.sql backup files.

-Here we will show you how to backup a SQL Server on the network to the standard *.bak file even when SQLBackupAndFTP runs on a different computer from where SQL server is.
-The main requirement in this case is that both SQL server and SQLBackupAndFTP have access to the same shared network folder.
+Here we will show you how to backup a SQL Server on the network to the standard *.bak file even when SQLBackupAndFTP runs on a different computer from where the SQL Server is.
+The main requirement, in this case, is that both SQL server and SQLBackupAndFTP have access to the same shared network folder.

 1. Connect to SQL Server on the network

 Test your connection in SSMS first – connecting to SQL Server on the network is not always trivial and is a separate subject that is not specific to SQLBackupAndFTP.
 Then run SQLBackupAndFTP on your local computer, click “Connect to Server”, select “Local SQL Server” as a Server type and enter the same server name, user name, and password you’ve used in SSMS.